 Do steps 1-3 in the “Using Excel and Notepad++” section above.
 Copy this column then go to a new cell in Excel and press the following keys ALT+E+S+E then Enter.
 This will transform (rotate) your text into a row which you can copy to another document.
 You may need to delete any spaces between the values if you desire by doing a search and replace all.

-Use a Module in Excel to Create a Comma-Delimited List
+Use a Module in Excel to Convert a Column to Comma-Delimited List

 Another great way to create a comma-separated list is to create a reusable formula in Excel with a module.
 A user on Stack Exchange posted this great module.
 Once you create it, you will be able to enter the formula